SheCodesAustralia/multicoder-turtorial/content/Birds/8_CHECKPOINT.md

 {{% notice warning %}}

-The teammate working on the World will need to have completed activating the portals before you can start the next step.
+The teammate working on the World will need to have completed moving through portals before you can start the next step.

 {{% /notice %}}